Orphic Hymns: Religious significance

 The ceremony in which the Hymns played a role was the teletḗ (τελετή), a term which usually refers to a rite of initiation into mysteries.
 (Note: Morand 2001.
 On this term, see Versnel.)
 Within the Hymns, there are numerous references to the teletḗ, including several mentions of the pántheios teletḗ (πάνθειος τελετή), an initiation rite to all the gods.
 (Note: Morand 2001.
 Hunsucker suggests that the multitude of deities featured in the collection may indicate that it played a role in a pántheios teletḗ.)
 This rite appears to have occurred at night-time, and may have included the playing of a tambourine at points.
 The Hymns also contain several instances of the term órgion (ὄργιον), which may refer to sacred objects which featured in the rite.
-According to Fritz Graf, the placement of the hymn to Hecate (Hymn 1) at the beginning of the collection may reflect the placement of a hekataion (a representation of a triple-shaped Hecate) at the entrance of the building in which the rite took place, which participants would have walked past before it began; in addition, he argues that the presence of the hymn to Nyx (Hymn 3) early in the collection indicates that the Hymns accompanied a nocturnal ritual which began at dusk and lasted through the night.
+According to Fritz Graf, the placement of the hymn to Hecate (Hymn 1) at the beginning of the collection may reflect the placement of a hekataion (a representation of a triple-shaped Hecate) at the entrance of the building in which the rite took place, which participants would have walked past before it began.
+In addition, he argues that the presence of the hymn to Nyx (Hymn 3) early in the collection indicates that the Hymns accompanied a nocturnal ritual which began at dusk and lasted through the night.
 Graf also sees the request to be "good to meet", made of several deities in the collection, as a reflection of the terror which initiates would have felt during the rite at the prospect of encountering a deity who was hostile, as such an experience was supposedly capable of driving one to madness.
 (Note: Graf 2009; Graf & Johnston; Malamis.
 The term euántētos (εὐάντητος) is an epithet which means "good to meet".
 According to Graf 2009, it "characterizes powers that are highly ambivalent and not very welcoming, or (more rarely) that protect from more terrible powers".
 The term appears in five hymns, usually in the final request.)
+The words of the hymns may have been set to a melody and were perhaps performed with musical accompaniment, although no such music survives.